aayush3011/Election-Data-Analysis---Polls-and-Donors/README.md

   5. How did voter sentiment change over time?
   6. Can we see an effect in the polls from the debates?

 ## The second data set is the information on donations to the federal campaign.
-The following are the questions I tryied to answer while looking at this Data Set:
+The following are the questions I tried to answer while looking at this Data Set:
   1. How much was donated and what was the average donation?
   2. How did the donations differ between candidates?
   3. How did the donations differ between Democrats and Republicans?